deepjavalibrary/djl/docs/development/troubleshooting.md

 ```

 ## 4. How to run DJL using other versions of MXNet?
-**Note:** this is not officially supported by DJL, some functions may not work.
+**Note:** this is not officially supported by DJL, and some functions may not work.
 If you require features in MXNet not provided by DJL, please submit an [issue](https://github.com/awslabs/djl/issues).

-By default DJL is running on the [MXNet engine](https://github.com/awslabs/djl/tree/master/mxnet/mxnet-engine).
+By default, DJL is running on the [MXNet engine](https://github.com/awslabs/djl/tree/master/mxnet/mxnet-engine).
 We use `mxnet-mkl` on CPU machines and `mxnet-cu102mkl` on GPU machines.
 `mkl` means [Intel-MKLDNN](https://github.com/intel/mkl-dnn) is enabled.
 `cu102` means [Nvidia CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) version 10.2 is enabled.

 You don't need to download and install MXNet separately.
 It's automatically done when you
 build the DJL project by running the `./gradlew build` command.
-However, you still have the option to use other versions of MXNet or built your own customized version.
+However, you still have the option to use other versions of MXNet and to build your own customized version.

 Follow the [MXNet Installation guide](https://mxnet.apache.org/get_started/?version=master&platform=linux&language=python&environ=pip&processor=cpu#) to install other versions of MXNet.
 You need the latest MXNet to work with DJL, so remember to add `--pre` at the end of your `pip install` command.